SaniyaKhullar/NetREm/README.md

 ### Output Values: ###

 * A fitted GRegulNet network-regularized linear model estimator object from the GRegulNet class.
+There are several methods we can call for our GRegulNet estimator object:

 #### Methods: